wojtekmach/keathley.github.io/_posts/2015-04-13-formatting-raspberry-pi-sd-card.md

 ---
 layout: post
-title:  "Flashing Raspberry pi on Mac"
+title:  "Flashing Raspberry Pi on Mac"
 date:   2015-04-13 11:51:13
 categories: raspberrypi
 ---

+I just got a Raspberry Pi 2 for me and my daughter to hack around on.

-I was trying to follow this(https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) document to flash an SD card for my new raspberry pi 2.
-I was having real problems with the speed.
+Part of the process in setting up a Pi is that you need to flash a SD with one of a number of custom linux images.
+I was following the flashing instructions at (https://www.raspberrypi.org/documentation/installation/installing-images/mac.md) and I was having real problems with the speed.
 I let the device format for about an hour before I just gave up.

-Pro-tip: You can bonk ctrl+t while the drive is formatting and get a status update from dd.
+Quick Pro-tip: You can bonk ctrl+t while the drive is formatting and get a status update from dd.

+Searching around yielded very little help.
+Most answers were something along the lines of "Your SD card reader is probably broken".
+However, I finally discovered the culprit.

-Apparently this speed issue is a known problem and is because the “disk2s1” name that OS X assigns to the sd card is incorrect.
-The work around is pretty straight forward.
-Simply replace `diskn` with `rdiskn`.
+Apparently on OS X the `disk2s1` name is actually some sort of pointer or symlink to actual name of the drive.
+The work around is pretty straight forward:

-This will greatly increase your speeds.
+Simply replace `diskn` with `rdiskn`

+`rdiskn` is the actual name of the disk which `diskn` points to.
+I'm honestly not sure why this causes such a speed decrease (and it's definitely worth looking into).
+Also if anyone knows how to submit a patch to the Raspberry Pi docs please let me know.